szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make jewelry more valuable (1538) (IWDEE BGEE BG2EE EET)

 This improves the value of all necklaces, rings, and gems that are not magical in nature (no passive or active traits of any sort).
 The component increases the value of those by 50% by default.
-However, this is fully customizable.
+However, this percetange is fully customizable.
 Check the ZSTweaks/configurations/**zstweaks.prefs.txt** file if you want to customize this.

 ### Make more classes able to use scrolls freely (1539) (IWDEE BGEE BG2EE EET)